 Create or claim a Google My Business page

-According to Statista, Google had a market share of 88.14 percent in the global search market.
-Consultant Nick Wilsdon said on Twitter that a Google representative said in an official presentation that 46 percent of searches have a local intent.
+According to Statista, Google held a market share of 88.14% in the global search market.
+Consultant Nick Wilsdon stated on Twitter that a Google representative mentioned in an official presentation that 46 percent of searches have local intent.

 When it comes to NAP:

 Multiple locations can make this process trickier.
-It is recommended that you create and manage a single source that has all your business’s location data centralized and organized in one place.
+It is recommended that you create and manage a single source that centralizes and organizes all your business’s location data in one place.

 There are hundreds of different citation opportunities across the internet, from social networking sites to specialized directory sites.
-All of these websites are golden opportunities to get needed backlinks that can bolster local SEO rankings.
+All of these websites are golden opportunities to obtain the necessary backlinks that can bolster local SEO rankings.

-While the logic used to be that a company had to amass as many listings as possible, not all listings are equal and some could end up being damaging.
-It is important to study how existing links are impacting your rankings.
+While the logic used to be that a company had to amass as many listings as possible, not all listings are equal, and some could end up being damaging.
+It is essential to examine how existing links are affecting your rankings.

 If you are unclear about how you are ranking, Moz’s free Check Presence tool can show how a nonprofit appears across the web.